 While a root-cause investigation is ongoing, NAVAIR officials believe a design change will likely be required to ensure bolts in the proprotor cannot come loose, which if left unchecked would cause the aircraft to spin out of control.

 Mulhern notes that investigators have not ruled out potential defects in maintenance or manufacturing either.
-But the new fact that both aircraft in Iraq and the US are affected suggests that poor maintenance is not a driving factor.
+But the new fact that both aircraft in

 “We’re going to eventually need a material fix for this” problem, Mulhern said.